jkeefe/newmark-online-investigations/README.md

 **Skill building:** We'll have a guest speaker talk about how to use DomainTools.

 **Investigations:** You'll present your status report to the entire class for feedback and retooling.
-We will also consider images, charts, interactives.
-And we'll draft plans for how you might engage your audience to help you.
+We will consider images, charts, interactives you may want to include in your project.
+We'll draft plans for how you might engage your audience to help you.

 ## Assignment